Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$: Constraints from Indirect Detection

 \section{Constraints from Indirect Detection}

 The indirect detection constraints in general can provide strong bounds for the dark matter parameter space~\cite{Leane:2018kjk}.
 Some of the most stringent bounds come from the Planck measurement of CMB anisotropies~\cite{Planck:2015fie}, where injection of energy through ionizing charged particles from the DM annihilation can perturb the standard thermal history of ionization involving the hydrogen and helium gas as the constituents of the Universe at that era.
-Gamma-ray fluxes from Dwarf Spheroidal Galaxies (dSphs) which is measured by Fermi-Lat~\cite{Albert_2017} can also provide strong bounds to any photonic final states from DM annihilation.
+Gamma-ray fluxes from Dwarf Spheroidal Galaxies (dSphs) which are measured by Fermi-Lat~\cite{Albert_2017} can also provide strong bounds to any photonic final states from DM annihilation.
 Along with these, the AMS measurements~\cite{PhysRevLett.110.141102} of the electron and positron flux can also provide strong constraints for electron and other leptonic final states.
-Due to the inefficient annihilation in s-channel to the muons and taus in our case, constraints coming from bounds on annihilation cross section to a pair of muons and taus are insignificant for our analysis.
+Due to the inefficient annihilation in the s-channel to the muons and taus in our case, constraints coming from bounds on annihilation cross-section to a pair of muons and taus are insignificant for our analysis.
 The constraints for annihilation to two electrons or positrons are even weaker due to the absence of any tree-level coupling of $Z'$ to electrons.
 Due to the presence of t-channel annihilations to a pair of $Z'$s, the strongest limits emanate from the dSphs measurement of $4 \tau$ final states once DM mass goes above 3 GeV~\cite{Profumo:2017obk}.
-Compared to this, the strongest bound from the $4\mu$ final states coming from the CMB measurements are slightly weaker and comes into play once we are above 4 GeV DM mass~\cite{Profumo:2017obk}.
+Compared to this, the strongest bound from the $4\mu$ final states coming from the CMB measurements are slightly weaker and come into play once we are above 4 GeV DM mass~\cite{Profumo:2017obk}.
 These bounds, although strong, cannot compete with the bounds coming from the combination of $(g-2)_\mu$ and direct detection measurements as shown in Figure~\ref{DM_DD-scenario1} and Figure~\ref{DM_DD-scenario2}.
-Hence the constraints coming the the anomalous magnetic moment of the muon and dark matter direct detection constraints provide a complementarity to the constraints coming from the indirect detection experiments.
+Hence the constraints coming from the anomalous magnetic moment of the muon and dark matter direct detection constraints provide complementarity among themselves and constrain the DM sector more stringently than the constraints coming from the indirect detection experiments.